Electric Car Sharing In the River City

 - Gig cars typically move around and don’t stay parked for as long as privately owned vehicles do.

-- Car share vehicles are typically in use 4 times more frequently than privately owned vehicles.
+- Car share vehicles are typically in use four times more frequently than privately owned vehicles.

 - As the demand for Gigs increases over time, the median parking time will gradually decrease.